Google-Cloud-AI/partner-ai-nvidia/README.md

 ## About

-This repository is a curated collection of integration work spanning **NVIDIA on Google Cloud**, covering Agent Platform integrations, agentic AI patterns with ADK, MCP, A2A, model deployment and training, and deployment of NVIDIA-powered agents to **Google's Agent Platform**.
+This repository is a curated collection of integration work spanning **NVIDIA on Google Cloud**, covering Gemini Enterprise Agent Platform integrations, agentic AI patterns with ADK, MCP, A2A, model deployment and training, and deployment of NVIDIA-powered agents to **Gemini Enterprise Agent Platform**.

 It starts with a minimal two-section structure — quickstarts and demos — and will grow as needed.